instill-ai/console/README.md

 ## Code quality tools.

-We are using eslint with custom config for code style, commitlint to ensure commit messages follow instill-ai’s rules.
+We are using eslint with custom config for code style, commitlint to ensure commit messages to follow instill-ai’s rules.
 Later we will refactor the codebase to adapt full end-to-end tests.

 ## How to contribute